Cinema of North Korea: 1960s and 1970s

 Part of this ideological usage of the arts was a treating of the same subjects repeatedly through various art forms.
 Consequently, the most prominent films of the era took their stories and titles from pre-existing novels, ballets or operas.
 The film Sea of Blood was also an opera and a symphony, as well as the name of an opera company.
 Future Minister of Culture, Choe Ik-kyu's The Flower Girl (1972, 130 min.) later was remade as a dance.
 This film won a special prize and special medal at the 18th International Film Festival, and is one of the more well-known North Korean films of the 1970s.

-Unsung Heroes, a 20-part spy film about the Korean War, was released between 1978 and 1981; it achieved notice outside of North Korea two decades later mainly because United States Forces Korea defector Charles Robert Jenkins played a role as a villain and the husband of one of the main characters.
+Unsung Heroes, a 20-part epic miniseries about the Korean War, was released between 1978 and 1981; it achieved notice outside of North Korea two decades later mainly because United States Forces Korea defector Charles Robert Jenkins played a role as a villain and the husband of one of the main characters.
+Other American defectors had roles in the series, such as James Joseph Dresnok, Larry Allen Abshier, and Jerry Wayne Parrish.

+North Korean film developed a mass audience in China during the Cultural Revolution.
+In 1978, the North Korean government abducted the South Korean filmmaker Shin Sang-ok and his ex-wife, the actress Choi Eun-hee.
+While in North Korea, Shin Sang-ok and Choi Eun-hee were forced to create seven films, including, most famously, Pulgasari, a kaiju film heavily influenced by Japanese tokusatsu films such as the Godzilla franchise.
+The two escaped in 1986.
+The films produced by the two while in North Korea are considered to have been significant milestones in the history of Korean cinema, and Pulgasari later became the first North Korean film to be shown in South Korean theaters.
+Pulgasari has also become a cult classic outside of North Korea.